Vitamin C and Collagen Synthesis

 Topical Vitamin C for Skin

-- L-Ascorbic Acid – The most studied topical form, L-ascorbic acid at concentrations of 10 to 20 percent and pH below 3.5 has been shown to penetrate the stratum corneum and increase dermal collagen synthesis.
+- L-Ascorbic Acid – The most studied topical form, L-ascorbic acid at concentrations of 10 to 20% and pH below 3.5 has been shown to penetrate the stratum corneum and increase dermal collagen synthesis.
 Clinical trials demonstrate improvements in fine lines, skin texture, and photoaged skin with consistent use over 12 weeks or more.

 - Stable Derivatives – Because L-ascorbic acid is unstable and rapidly oxidizes, numerous derivatives have been developed, including ascorbyl palmitate, magnesium ascorbyl phosphate, and ascorbic acid 2-glucoside (AA2G).
 These offer improved stability but variable bioconversion to active ascorbic acid within the skin.